Hypencoder: Hypernetworks for Information Retrieval: Related Work

-Our work differs from these works in one major way, we do not have a query representation and document representation thus our method requires no combination step, instead we produce a query-conditioned neural network for each query and directly apply this to the document representation.
-This approach can reduce the similarity network's size and does not require choosing between inference speed and larger query representations.
-Furthermore the flexibility of our framework means we can replicate any existing learned relevance model as discussed in Section~\ref{sec:ComparisonExistingNeuralScoring}.
-On a broader note there has been surprisingly little work on neural based scoring for full-scale retrieval, especially in the modern era of transformer based encoders.
+Our work differs from these works in one major way, the weights of neural scoring model are dynamically produced for each query.
+This means the full capacity of the scoring model can be dedicated to just the features which are meaningful for that specific query and that no additional combination step is needed to aggregate the query and document representations as the query representation is already encoded in the scoring model.
+Furthermore, the flexibility of our framework means we can replicate any existing learned relevance model as discussed in Section~\ref{sec:ComparisonExistingNeuralScoring}.
+On a broader note, there has been surprisingly little work on neural-based scoring for full-scale retrieval, especially in the transformer era.
 We hope our work can be a useful foundation and proof-of-concept for future work in this area.

 \paragraph{\textbf{Hypernetworks}} Hypernetworks also known as hypernets are neural networks which produce the weights for other neural networks.
 The term was first used by \citet{HyperNetworks} who demonstrated the effectiveness of hypernetworks to generate weights for LSTM networks.
 Since then, hypernetworks have been used in a variety of ways including neural architecture search \cite{GraphHyperNetworksNeuralArchitectureSearch}, continual learning \cite{ContinualLearningWithHypernetworks}, and few-shot learning \cite{MetaLearningWithLatentEmbeddingOptimization, HyperShot} to name a few.
 Generally, hypernetworks take a set of input embeddings that provide information about the type of task or network where the weights will be used.
 These embeddings are then projected to the significantly larger dimension of the weights of the ``main'' network.
 As the outputs of most hypernetworks are so large the hypernetworks themselves are often very simple such as a few feed-forward layers in order to keep computation feasible.
 Our case is unique in that our hypernetwork, the \name{}, is much larger than the small scoring network which we call \mininame{} (i.e. the ``main'' network).
 Additionally, to the best of our knowledge, this paper represents the first work to explore hypernetworks for first stage retrieval.